k0sproject/k0smotron/docs/update/update-cluster-pod.md

 To update k0smotron cluster deployed with Cluster API, you need to update the k0s version and machine names in the YAML configuration file.

-!!! warning "Data loss"

-    The procedure below lacks persistence and should be applied only if the cluster data is insignificant.
-To prevent data loss, update workers manually or use [k0s autopilot](https://docs.k0sproject.io/stable/autopilot/), which ensures data persistence.

 1. Localize the configuration of deployed k0smotron cluster in your repository.
 For example:

     ```yaml